 Some phrases instantly change the way people see us.
 They cast us in a negative light.
 This phrase makes you sound lazy and resistant to change.
 Technology is changing fast.
 Things current six months ago are now passé.

 If you ARE doing things as they've always been done, there probably is a better way.
-Even if you aren't sure what that new way is, try to sound as if you're looking for it.
+Even if you aren't sure what that new way is, try to sound like you're looking for it.
 Have the hunger to transform for the better and display it with what you say.

 4) No Problem